scorsi/SZA-plus-plus/README.md

 It introduces four header files, each commented to show explicit usage :
 #### - conf.h
 Conf is a simple map used to configure your module, it is inspired by the JSON format.
-By making ConfValue a std::variant we allow user to choose themselves how they want to configure their module.
+By making ConfValue a std::variant we allow users to choose themselves how they want to configure their module.

 #### - net.h
 Contains :